mattdistefano/accessibility-training/readme.md

 ### IA, navigation, and content

 Information architecture and navigation should use consistent, predictable patterns as much as possible.
 For example, when navigation elements are present on multiple pages, they should appear in the same position within each page, and the relative order of their links should not vary between pages.
 Likewise, other pieces of content or functionality that are used on multiple pages should be identified consistently.
-For example, a component providing global search functionality should use the same label on every page; it should not be labeled 'Search' on one page and 'Find' on another.
+For example, a component providing global search functionality should use the same label on every page; it should not be labeled 'Search' on one page and 'Find' on another (note however that functionality searching different _parts_ of the site can and potentially should have a different label than the site-wide search).
 This predictability is beneficial to all users, but particularly to users of AT, who otherwise would have to spend time learning the structure of each new page before they could use it effectively.
 (3.2.3, 3.2.4)

 Pages should typically also be discoverable through at least two ways (navigation, links within pages, search, site map, etc).
 This gives users with disabilities the option to use whichever mechanism works best for them, and ensures a fallback is available in case they encounter issues.
 Note that this is not required for pages like a checkout or confirmation screen that represent a step within a process.
 (2.4.5)